-The available data is insufficient to use as a basis for giving individual patients odds on a specific tooth survival.
+The available data is insufficient to use as a basis for giving individual patients specific odds on a tooth's survival.
+The reports, however, suggest that a large number of treated teeth with COF can function for many years.
 Patients must be fully informed of the uncertainty based on lack of data.
-One must recognize that in certain situations the prognosis is poor: teeth in a terminal position within the dentition; teeth with periodontal involvement related to the fracture, and; teeth with multiple fractures.25 It is recommended that the clinician search the current literature regarding the type of clinical situation that exists, include his/her own experience and seek the patient's preferences when creating treatment recommendations and obtaining informed consent.
+One must recognize that in certain situations the prognosis is poor: teeth in a terminal position within the dentition; teeth with periodontal involvement related to the fracture, and teeth with multiple fractures.28 It is recommended that the clinician search the current literature regarding the type of clinical situation that exists, include his/her own experience and seek the patient's preferences when creating treatment recommendations and obtaining informed consent.